halfer53/displayr_test/README.md

 Integrations tests are run as part of the pipeline, YAML file of github action can be found at [push.yaml](.github/workflows/push.yaml) and [pull_request.yaml](.github/workflows/pull_request.yaml)

 When a PR is raised, Pulumi bot post the results of unit tests and integration tests of example app in the PR comment section, as shown in this example https://github.com/halfer53/displayr_test/pull/1.
+Pipeline can be found at https://github.com/halfer53/displayr_test/actions/workflows/pull_request.yaml

-Upon the completion of PR and merged to master, a separate pipeline will be run to update the production pipeline
+Upon the completion of PR and merged to master, a separate pipeline will be run to update the production pipeline as shown https://github.com/halfer53/displayr_test/actions/workflows/push.yaml